fbpx

 Baum and her co-author, Kristin Blagg, have studied state aid programs in and New Jersey.
 Baum and Blagg studied annual reports from Mississippi’s Office of Student Financial Aid, looked at existing research on state aid and college access, and talked with Get2College, a local non-profit.

-Mississippi’s three college financial aid programs have faced scrutiny in recent years.
+Mississippi’s three college financial aid programs have scrutiny in recent years.
 Advocates for college access in Mississippi, like Get2College, say the state’s programs no longer serve their original purpose, which is to help low income and middle class students afford to go to college.

 The Postsecondary Education Financial Assistance Board, which oversees Mississippi’s financial aid programs, is primarily concerned about the growing cost.
 As the price of college tuition increases in Mississippi, so has the cost of the state financial aid programs, particularly the Higher Education Legislative Exchange Grant for Needy Students, which pays for all four years of undergrad for low-income students.